oshea00/sls-lambdaalb/readme.md

 ### CORS

-The ELB doesn't support CORS - you need to implement it your self.
+The ELB doesn't support CORS - you need to implement it yourself.
 The Handler.cs does this.
 Also, you have to pass the correct Access-Control-Allow-Origin header on your API response.